pablobernabeu/LESS-Project/data/raw data/language history/README.txt

 Language history files comprise raw data and aggregate scores, which are downloaded from separate sections on the LHQ3 platform.

-Furthermore, after downloading the LHQ3 files, folders specific to each mini-language group were created and populated with
+For project-specific requirements, after downloading the LHQ3 files, the data was split by mini-language group through a script

+located in "data/importation and preprocessing".
+The group-specific data was saved to Mini-English and Mini-Norwegian folders in

+"data/language history".
+This group-specific files do not contain any additional data over the main files in "data/language history".

-group-specific data, extracted from the LHQ3 files.
-Thus, the data in the group-specific folders is the same as the data in the
+The language history data used in the analyses is from the main files in "data/language history", not from the group-specific files.

-general files in the main "language history" folder.